-Perhaps the hardest part about this day out is finding the car park; pass YHA Llanddeussant – a remote, volunteer-run hostel and the perfect base for exploring the hills – and you know you’re close.
+Perhaps the hardest part about this day out is finding the car park; pass the small community of Llanddeusant and you know you’re close.

 Parking up in the small, gravel car park, you’ll already be aware of the solitude of this part of the Brecon Beacons – it’s the quiet understudy to the neighbouring central peaks of Pen y Fan, Corn Du and Cribyn, yet certainly no less spectacular.